 This post contains Amazon affiliate links, which allows me to receive a small commission, which I use to offset my own cost of operating this blog.

-Update: Due to Iditarod trademark, I can no longer sell my Iditarod Unit.
-However, I have great news!
-I replaced it with this EVEN BETTER Husky Fun! unit with editable pages.
-It contains a TON (it’s 286 pages!) of activities and has an overall husky theme and would be a perfect addition to your own Iditarod studies.
+This Husky Fun unit contains a TON (it’s 286 pages!) of activities and has an overall husky theme and would be a perfect addition to your own Iditarod studies.
+It includes everything you see here in this post, including all kinds of craft activities, writing and math and literacy centers to choose from.
 Feel free to check it out here and read more about what is included in the description.

 Kids ABSOLUTELY LOVE making these Iditarod crafts (a husky craft and a musher craft)!!!
 They seriously could not get enough!
 They’re editable, so you can type whatever writing prompt or title you want on the top.
 They are easy cut and paste crafts (also included is a girl musher, not shown), which means your students won’t be wasting time tracing on construction paper and cutting and can focus on the writing instead (something your Admin will probably appreciate!).

 Here’s a tip that you may or may not have heard about.
 I printed some clipart, glued it onto a blank poster paper and laminated it.
 Now I can write on it with a dry-erase marker and reuse it every year!
 Pretty smart, huh?